jakejs/jake/README.md

 #### Regex patterns

-You can use regular expresions to match file extensions as well:
+You can use regular expressions to match file extensions as well:

 ```javascript
 rule(/\.o$/, '.c', {async: true}, function () {